bennosski/Pseudogap1/README.txt

 ####MPI problem
-don't be an idiot. mpirun -np 24 a.out will run the code on only one node which can only have up to 8 cores on corn and 24 cores on barely!
+mpirun -np 24 a.out will run the code on only one node which can only have up to 8 cores on corn and 24 cores on barley!

 Also remember to submit a job to barley specify 48 in script.sh and run: qsub -pe orte 48 script.sh